holycann/Cultour/README.md

 ## 🌟 Project Overview

 Cultour is an innovative mobile application designed to help users explore and engage with local cultural experiences.
-Forked from [Suryaalghifari/Cultour](https://github.com/Suryaalghifari/Cultour), this project aims to provide an immersive platform for discovering cultural events, locations, and stories.
+Originally developed during Garuda Hack 6.0, this project was forked from [Suryaalghifari/Cultour](https://github.com/Suryaalghifari/Cultour) and aims to provide an immersive platform for discovering cultural events, locations, and stories.

 ## 🚀 Key Features